 It takes just 1 minute to make: stir together maple syrup with cashew butter (tahini works great as well), vanilla extract, and a pinch of salt until smooth.

-- Can I make this recipe nut-free?
-Yes, you could simply replace the almond flour for more oat flour or sunflower seed flour.
+Yes, you could simply replace the almond flour with more oat flour or sunflower seed flour.
 For the caramel sauce, replace the cashew butter with tahini.

 These overnight oats are SO GOOD!
 The oats are loaded with vanilla flavor, the chocolate cookie dough tastes just like a brownie, and the salted caramel sauce is the icing on the cake!